liflab/beepbeep-3-book/markdown/custom/README.md

 Extending BeepBeep
 ==================

-BeepBeep was designed from the start to be easily extensible.
+BeepBeep was initially designed to be easily extensible.
 As was discussed earlier, it consists of only a small core of built-in processors and functions.
 The rest of its functionalities are implemented through custom processors and grammar extensions, grouped in packages called *palettes*.

-However, it may very well be possible that none of the processors or functions in existing palettes are appropriate for a particular problem.
-Fortunately, BeepBeep provides easy means of creating your own objects, by simply extending some of the classes provided by the core library.
-In this chapter, we shall see through multiple examples how custom functions and processors can be created, often in just a few lines of code.
+However, it is quite possible that none of the processors or functions in existing palettes are appropriate for a particular problem.
+Fortunately, BeepBeep provides easy means to create your own objects, by simply extending some of the classes provided by the core library.
+Through multiple examples contained in this chapter, we shall see how custom functions and processors can be created, often in just a few lines of code.

 ## Creating Custom Functions

 Let us start with the simple case of functions.
-A custom function is any object that inherits from the base class {@link ca:uqac.lif.cep.functions.Function Function}.
+A custom function is any object that inherits from the base class `Function`.
 There are two main ways to create new function classes:

 - By extending `FunctionTree` and composing existing `Function` objects
 - By extending `Function` or one of its more specific descendents, such as `UnaryFunction` or `BinaryFunction`.
 In such a case, the function can made of arbitrary Java code.

 ### As a Function Tree

 A first way of creating a function is to create a new class that extends [`FunctionTree`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/functions.html).
-The constructor to this class has to call `FunctionTree`'s constructor, and to build the appropriate function tree right there.
-Recall the function tree we created in Chapter 3, which computed the function *f*(*x*,*y*,*z*) = (*x*+*y*)×*z*.
+Remember the function tree that was created in Chapter 3, which computed the function *f*(*x*,*y*,*z*) = (*x*+*y*)×*z*.
 We used to build this function tree as follows:

 ``` java
 FunctionTree tree = new FunctionTree(Numbers.multiplication,